 The main priority of the Water Quality Program is to educate landowners and operators statewide about water quality issues as they pertain to agricultural lands and make recommendations to best management practices or equipment to assist in the correction and prevention of soil erosion and improvement of water quality.
 Within the next five years, the Commission will continue to maintain and ask for increases for this program, which is considered to be a Special Fund appropriated program.
 The funds will maintain the current salaries for the appropriated employees and award these employees with promotions in pay and position through reclassifications and education benchmarks.
 The agency will also use the increased funding to pay for office supplies, vehicle maintenance, fuel and any miscellaneous supplies or expenditures that are related to the Water Quality Program.
 The agency will continue to submit proposals for Section 319 Clean Water Act funds to carry out demonstration projects/programs to benefit water quality.
 The submissions will also include funding for cost sharing assistance to landowners to install best management practices on their land to prevent soil erosion.
-With the ArcGIS software application, the Commission will gather database information on these best management practices installed on all lands in the state.
+Using the ArcGIS software application, the Commission will gather database information on these best management practices installed on all lands in the state.
 Funding will be used for information/education programs to target all audiences in the state to the necessity of conserving and protecting the quality and quantity of our water resources.

 The Mississippi Watershed Repair and Rehabilitation Cost Share Program is a component of the Water Quality Program.
-Since the issuance of bond money in FY 2015, the Commission has made this component another priority focus of funding.
-This program provides assistance for the repair, renovation, and rehabilitation of qualifying and aging watershed structures in the state.
+Since the issuance of bond money in FY 2015 and FY 2020, the Commission has made this component another priority focus of funding.
+This program provides assistance in the repair, renovation, and rehabilitation of qualifying and aging watershed structures in the state.
 These structures are catalogued in a progressively working database using the ArcGIS software application.
 With funding in place, site inspections and the completion of engineering and planning stages are increasing the availability of construction proposals and work.
 Over the next five years, the Commission plans to expend all funds on rehabilitation construction of qualifying structures and use the ArcGIS software to maintain the watershed database.
-The Commission will use the database as a successful testimony for the request of more bond money.
+The Commission will use the database as a successful testimony for the request of more local and state funding in order to match funding through federal programs for future projects.

-The MS Soil & Water Conservation Commission is required by rules and regulations of the Mississippi Surface Mining Law to review all surface mining applications and make recommendations to the reclamation portions of these applications in conjunction with the 82 soil and water conservation districts.
+The Surface Mine program, requires, by rules and regulations of the Mississippi Surface Mining Law, to review all surface mining applications and make recommendations to the reclamation portions of these applications in conjunction with the 82 soil and water conservation districts.
 Once reclamation has taken place, the Commission reviews and comments on all requests for bond releases.
 In the next five years, the Commission will continue to review, comment on, and recommend surface mining applications and bond release requests.
-However, with the increase in surface mining applications, the Commission and MS Department of

-Environmental Quality has made efforts to turn this program "paperless" by using scanned forms and emailing documentation and notifications.
+However, with the increase in surface mining applications, the Commission and MS Department of Environmental Quality has made efforts to turn this program "paperless" by using scanned forms and emailing documentation and notifications.
 This will be an ongoing process within the next five years.
 With the increase in mining applications and bond release requests, the Commission field staff has had to make more site inspections.
-This program is a strictly appropriated with General Funds and an increase in appropriations will help maintain surface mining expenses, such as salary, travel expenses, and office supplies.
+This program is strictly appropriated with General Funds, which allows for the continuation of this program.